linode/docs/docs/products/storage/object-storage/guides/access-keys/index.md

 ## Create an Access Key

 To use Object Storage with any compatible client or command-line tool, you'll need to generate an Access Key.
-This can be done directly in the Cloud Manager.
+This can be done directly in Cloud Manager.

-1. Navigate to the **Access Keys** page in the Cloud Manager (see [View Access Keys](#view-access-keys)).
+1. Navigate to the **Access Keys** page in Cloud Manager (see [View Access Keys](#view-access-keys)).

 1. Click the **Create Access Key** button, which displays the **Create Access Key** panel.

 1. Enter a label for the access key.
-This label is how you reference the access key in the Cloud Manager and any S3 compatible client.
+This label is how you reference the access key in Cloud Manager and any S3 compatible client.

 1. Select at least one Region.
 You can select multiple regions for your access key.